anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ActiveMatcher uses a labeler to label a candidate tuple pair as match or non-match.
 It does this in the step to create a set of seeds for the active learning process and in the step of active learning itself (as we describe soon).

+Currently ActiveMatcher provides a command-line interface (CLI) labeler, a Web-based labeler, and a gold labeler.
+In what follows we discuss using these labelers.

 #### Using the Command-Line Interface (CLI) Labeler

 We have provided a labeler that operates within the command-line interface (CLI).
 To specify this labeler, you should put the following code into the Python file: